Offering Quality Pest Control Solutions Throughout Washington & Clackamas Counties

 • Size: 1″ in length and have a long body, similar to a Paper wasp

-• Nests: usually find them in and around all different sorts of plant life
+• Nests: Usually found in and around all different sorts of plant life

 Honey Bee